trebisky/orangepi/README.md

 3. cores3 - a simple example, pruned back from Kyu sources (rarely works)
 3. cores4 - an extension of cores3 with additional experimenting (not working)

-In 2017, I stopped working on these demos and move my attention to getting Kyu to run on the Orange Pi, with general success.
-Both interrupts and multiple core startup work nicely with Kyu.

-The "cores" demos will get not further attention in their current form.